vengi-voxel/vengi/docs/voxconvert/Examples.md

 If you want to colorize the surface of your heightmap import, you can specify `--colored-heightmap` - this will use the alpha channel of the image as height and the rgb channels of the image to determine the surface color.

+## Rotate the voxels

+You can rotate the voxels around the x axis by 180 degree like this:

+`./vengi-voxconvert --rotate x:180 --input infile.vox --output outfile.vox`

+This of course also works for `y` and `z`, too.

 ## Translate the voxels

 You can translate the voxels in the world like this: